Navigate the Laws of the Sea in the Cruise Capital of the World

 - The LL.M. in Maritime Law one of four programs of its kind in the country and the only one in the state of Florida.

 - PortMiami, known as "Cruise Capital of the World,” is the busiest cruise port in the world in both passenger traffic and cruise lines and FL seaports account for the largest tonnage of cargo than any other state.

 - Miami Law achieved one of the top 10 highest scores in 2020 the 21st annual International Maritime Law Arbitration Moot.

 - Florida has more recreational boats registered than all other 50 states combined.

-- Miami Law hosted the Maritime Law Association of the U.S. fall 2018 meeting.
+- Miami Law was chosen to host the Maritime Law Association of the U.S.

 “I realized that the impact of what I was doing on the ocean depended heavily on what happens in the courtroom while the smugglers are on trial.
 If the attorney does not have a strong case, the smugglers are just going back to trafficking, and we do it all over again.
 I wanted to be a part of the process at the next level; ensuring that the smugglers are held accountable."

 Enforcement Division Chief, U.S. Coast Guard